mvddy/readme-gen/assets/README.md

 * [Questions](#questions)

 ## Installation
-make it happen
+Installation

 ## Usage
-use it
+Usage

 ## Contributing
-whoever did it
+Guidelines

 ## Tests
-however
+Test-instructions

 ## License
 MIT

 ## Questions
-Contact me for questions at mvd@.
-You can also find more of my work on my GitHub profile: https://github.com/mvd.
+Contact me for questions at @address.
+You can also find more of my work on my GitHub profile: https://github.com/Username.